vfarcic/devops24/manuscript/05-chart-museum.md

 We won't implement any of those security hardenings, just yet.
 In this chapter, I'll simplify the setup with the assumption that protecting images through Registry authentication is enough, and that Charts themselves do not have any confidential information.
 We will be able to push and pull charts without any authentication.
 Later on, in one of the next chapters, we'll remove Ingress and allow only Pods to access the repository.
 Humans will be out of the game.

+W> ## A note to minishift users
+W>
+W> OpenShift ignores Ingress resources so we'll have to create a Route to accomplish the same effect.
+Please execute the command that follows.
+W>
+W> `oc -n charts create route edge --service cm-chartmuseum --hostname $CM_ADDR --insecure-policy Allow`

 By now, the resources we installed should be up-and-running.
 We'll confirm that just to be on the safe side.

 ```bash